xiaoye-hua/DataStructure_Algorithm_SQL/data_structure_algorithm.md

         3. dp[i] = 1
         4. To update dp[idx], we'll iterate dp[:idx-1]
     2. O(nlogn): dp[i] represents the smallest ending number for the subsequence with length i+i  (Refer to https://www.youtube.com/watch?v=l2rCz7skAlk)"
+- 53.Maximum Subarray (easy, dynamic programming): dp[i] represents the max length of array that end in at the index of i-1; return max(dp)

 ## Math